kandukurisrikar077/SCT_DS_1/README.md

 # 🏠 House Price Prediction using Linear Regression

-## 📌 SkillCraft Technology – Data Science Internship
+## 📌 SkillCraft Technology – Machine Learning Internship

 ### Task 01

-This project was completed as part of the **SkillCraft Technology Data Science Internship**.
+This project was completed as part of the **SkillCraft Technology Machine Learning Internship**.

 The objective of this project is to build a **Linear Regression** model to predict house prices based on: